gryBox/AttnGAN/README.md

 ## pytig
+pytig is a python library for users looking to experiment, research or implement in production, text to image libaries without the hassle.
+In addition it is a place for contributors to upgrade the algorithm(s) supported by pytig.

+## Motivation
-Generating images from text is a powerful concept.
-Algorithms that can generate images from text have applications in education, engineering, game making.
-However getting to the image you wanted to generate (output), can be a complicated, multistep process. pytig is python library to generate images from text using open source text to image libraries developed by researchers.
+Programmatically generating images from text is a powerful concept with many practical applications in numerous fields sucha as education, engineering, game making.
+However in practice using these algorithms to generate images can be a difficult multi-step process i.e. (AttmGAN)[AttnGAN: Fine-Grained Text to Image Generation with Attentional Generative Adversarial Networks]

-## Purpose
+## Usage
-pytig is for users looking to experiment, research or implement in production, text to to image libaries without the hassle.
+`pip install pytig`

+`import pytig as tig

+#test
+# No GPU required
+img = tig.generate("photosythnesis is a process", model='test' )

+#bird
+#coco`

 ### What pytig does.